 I also believe they are afraid to say so.

-But I think that there are more people still appalled, frightened, angry, scared, who just don't know how to do anything about it or what to say or and and who to.
+But I think that there are more people still appalled, frightened, angry, scared, who just don't know how to do anything about it or what to say and who to.

 But they will be rallied at some point.

-And I I'm gonna tell you the it it it's this stands to reason there are more people than not, and I believe by a strong number who do not want to accept the idea that this country's better days are behind us and that this country is finished.
+There are more people than not, and I believe by a strong number, who do not want to accept the idea that this country's better days are behind us and that this country is finished.

 And something is going to happen at some point to wake them up.